cyberstudio/cybsi-cloud-sdk/docs/dev/contributing.rst

 .. code-block:: bash

-  $ poetry config repositories.artifactory https://repo.ptsecurity.ru/artifactory/api/pypi/cybsi-cloud-pypi
+  $ poetry config repositories (TODO add repository)

 And then use the following commands: